IT specialist walking by a line of z17 systems

 Why is mainframe modernization important?

 Mainframes are, arguably, the area of IT infrastructure most vulnerable to change in an organization.
 The lifeblood of applications and data, mainframes are the beating heart of any enterprise in the tech space, so keeping them up-to-date and running smoothly is of utmost importance.
 For example, DevOps—the software development workflows enterprises rely on to speed the delivery of high-quality software and apps—relies heavily on the effectiveness of mainframe IT systems.
+But all mainframe modernization approaches aren’t created equal.
+Those that focus on translating outdated code bases rather than addressing underlying platform architecture problems created by legacy infrastructure aren’t as effective.

 More than perhaps ever before, enterprises see the need to integrate and extend their mainframe capabilities to drive innovation and increase resiliency.
-Mainframe modernization strategies can help drive digital transformation and capture new value.
+Mainframe modernization strategies can help drive digital transformation and capture new business value.
 According to a recent IBV whitepaper commissioned by IBM, 45 of the top 50 banks, four of the top five airlines, seven of the top 10 global retailers, and 67 of the Fortune 100 companies leverage the mainframe as their core platform.

 Five benefits of mainframe modernization